frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

 Also, it excludes the missing value in **'Score'** column while computing the mean absolute deviation.

+**Mean absolute deviation along the rows and using skipna parameter:**

 For example,

     # mad() demo using skipna = False